Did you know that it can take a sloth up to a full month to digest one meal?

 Occasional digestive distress can result from a variety of things:

 - Food allergies or sensitivities

-- Stress from a change in your pet’s environment, such as travel, boarding, house guests or a new family pet
+- Stress caused by a change in your pet’s environment, such as travel, boarding, house guests or a new family pet

 - Trauma from visiting the veterinarian or groomer